-Shortly before graduation, ADN and VN students attend a 3 day, live review with a nurse educator from ATI.
+Shortly before graduation, ADN and VN students attend a 3-day, live review with a nurse educator from ATI.
 This is a mandatory comprehensive review for all students.
 Attendance at the Live Review is taken.
 Remediation Policy

-CONTENT SPECIALTY EXAMINATIONS -A Content Specialty Examination on Adult Nursing is a requirement of this course and will count as 20% of the course grade.
+CONTENT SPECIALTY EXAMINATIONS -A Content Specialty Examination on Adult Nursing is a requirement of this course and will count as no more than 10% of the course grade.
 The specialty exam grade will be included with the total calculation of exam grades.

-An ATI Exit exam is a requirement of successful completion of this course and will count as 20% of the course grade.
+An ATI Exit exam is a requirement of successful completion of this course and will count as no more than 10% of the course grade.
 The Exit Exam will be included with the total calculation of exam grades.
-It is required in order to progress in the ADN program.
 Students have 7 days from the day of the ATI Exam to complete remediation.